Skip to content

 1. If you have a map service of parcels that are updated quarterly and is used as a basemap by many different users, should that service be cached?
 Yes.
 Quarterly updates to the underlying data mean infrequent cache rebuilding.
 Large number of users means it is a good idea to minimize the server resources used to respond to requests.

 2. If you have a feature service that is edited annually, should that service be cached?
 No. Caching only applies to map services because the image of the data can be pregenerated.
-The feature geometry of a feature service cannot be cached.
+The feature geometry of a feature service cannot be cached in the same way.

 Hosted vs. By-reference service